cacttus/BR2/project/devlog.md

 * Commenting out the model system for right now, until we get the rest of the changes squared away.
 * Deleted ModelCache.
 ModelCache is no longer needed.
 To access models, we're simply going to clone them from those in the scene.'

+** Commented out RenderPipe!!
+We removed this in order to prevent compilation of the scene system.

 *2/18/2020*